MicrosoftDocs/appcenter-docs/docs/transition/macos-sdk-migration.md

 ### Crashes

 The HockeySDK reports crashes per default.
 Crashes will be immediately sent to the server the next time the app is launched.
-The App Center SDK does not report any crashes per default.
+The App Center SDK doesn't report any crashes per default.
 To collect crashes using the App Center SDK, pass `MSACCrashes` to the `start:` method.

 #### [Objective C](#tab/objc/)